raisga/li-ricss/frontend/README.md

 - [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).

 You can check out [the LlamaIndexTS GitHub repository](https://github.com/run-llama/LlamaIndexTS) - your feedback and contributions are welcome!

+Using the chat component from https://github.com/marcusschiesser/ui (based on https://ui.shadcn.com/)